-- Kajsaniemi - Spanning over 4 hectares in the city centre alongside the north harbour, Töölönlahti, Helsinki's botanic gardens are filled with plants from Finland and other countries on the same latitude, with some 3600 species all up.
-The gardens' 10 interconnected greenhouses shelter 800 species from all latitudes, and are a wonderfully warm refuge for visitors in the chillier months.
+Kajsaniemi - Spanning over 4 hectares in the city center alongside the north harbor, Töölönlahti, Helsinki's botanic gardens are filled with plants from Finland and other countries on the same latitude, with some 3600 species all up.
+The gardens' 10 interconnected greenhouses shelter 800 species from all latitudes and are a wonderfully warm refuge for visitors in the chillier months.

-- Suomenlinna - The ‘fortress of Finland’, straddlling a cluster of car-free islands connected by bridges, is a UNESCO World Heritage site originally built by the Swedes as Sveaborg in the mid-18th century.
-Several museums, former bunkers and fortress walls, as well as Finland's only remaining WWII submarine makes for fun exploration.
+Suomenlinna - The ‘fortress of Finland’, straddling a cluster of car-free islands connected by bridges, is a UNESCO World Heritage site originally built by the Swedes as Sveaborg in the mid-18th century.
+Several museums, former bunkers, and fortress walls, as well as Finland's only remaining WWII submarine, makes for fun exploration.

-- Sky Wheel - Rising above the harbour, this popular wheel offers a fantastic panorama over central Helsinki from a height of up to 40m during the 10-minute ride.
+Sky Wheel - Rising above the harbor, this popular wheel offers a fantastic panorama over central Helsinki from a height of up to 40m during the 10-minute ride.

 TURKU & FINALAND SOUTH COAST

-- Finland’s second-oldest town is a popular day or weekend trip from Helsinki.
-Porvoo officially became a town in 1380, but even before that it was an important trading post.
-Its historic centre includes oft-photographed riverside warehouses that once stored goods bound for destinations across Europe.
+Finland’s second-oldest town is a popular day or weekend trip from Helsinki.
+Porvoo officially became a town in 1380, but even before that, it was an important trading post.
+Its historic center includes oft-photographed riverside warehouses that once stored goods bound for destinations across Europe.
 Away from the river, the cobblestone streets are lined with charming wooden houses of every colour.
 Birthplace of national poet Johan Runeberg, the town is peppered with signs commemorating his whereabouts on various occasions.

-- Most visitors to charming Naantali are summer day-trippers from Turku, 18km east.
+Most visitors to charming Naantali are summer day-trippers from Turku, 18km east.
 They come to meet their friends at Muumimaailma (Moominworld) or to browse the shops and galleries in the quaint Old Town.
 Out of season, Muumimaailma closes its gates and the Old Town acquires the melancholic air of an abandoned film set.
-But Naantali continues to work hard behind the scenes, with Finland’s third-busiest port, an oil refinery and an electricity plant.
-Surrounding the harbour, Naantali’s photogenic Old Town is made up of narrow cobbled streets and wooden houses, many of which now house handicraft shops, art galleries, antiques shops and cafes.
+But Naantali continues to work hard behind the scenes, with Finland’s third-busiest port, an oil refinery, and an electricity plant.
+Surrounding the harbor, Naantali’s photogenic Old Town is made up of narrow cobbled streets and wooden houses, many of which now house handicraft shops, art galleries, antique shops, and cafes.

 Åland Archipelago is a geopolitical anomaly: it is Finnish owned and Swedish speaking, but it has its own parliament, flies its own blue, gold and red flag, issues its own stamps and uses its own web suffix: ‘dot ax’.
 Its ‘special relationship' with the EU means it can sell duty-free and make its own gambling laws. Åland is the sunniest spot in northern Europe and its sweeping white-sand beaches and flat, scenic cycling routes attract crowds of holidaymakers during summer.
 Yet outside the lively capital, Mariehamn, a sleepy haze hangs over the islands’ tiny villages: finding your own remote beach among the 6500 skerries (rocky islets) is surprisingly easy.
 A lattice of bridges and free cable ferries connects the central islands, while larger car ferries run to the archipelago’s outer reaches.